Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-grid-container.md

 }
 ```

-The auto will fill to 100% setup.
+The auto will fill to 100% set up.

 ### Grid Rows

-As we've seen now we are only defining the columns so rows will be made automatically, but we can influence them like so:
+As we've seen now, we are only defining the columns so that rows will be made automatically, but we can influence them like so:

 ```css
 .grid {